noclocks/NoClocksVault/04-RESOURCES/WebClips/2024-04-19 - Building a Company Handbook - A Step By Step Guide.md

 >
 > ### Document the Workflows and Processes
 >
+>
 > One of the pillars of a highly effective company handbook is properly documenting how to use the handbook itself.
-As simple as that seems, this small step often goes overlooked.
->
-> Documented processes reduce the time spent on decision-making and troubleshooting, enabling team members to focus on execution.
-These documents also encourage team members to regularly review and update workflows and processes so teams can identify bottlenecks and areas in need of optimization.
+As simple as that seems, this small step often goes overlooked.Documented processes reduce the time spent on decision-making and troubleshooting, enabling team members to focus on execution.
+These documents also encourage team members to regularly review and update workflows and processes so teams can identify bottlenecks and areas in need of optimization.Here are a few key guidelines to offer:
->
-> Here are a few key guidelines to offer:
 >
 > -   How to create new documents
 > -   How to edit current documents